 Millennials that travel for work are opting to stay a little longer either side of the trip to experience the cities at their leisure – not just through the window of a hotel room between meetings.
 As such, millennials are allegedly opting for careers or study where travel is more likely.
 People want more out of their careers; their work needs to provide more than an income.
-Those studying degrees or diplomas hospitality management, culinary management, event management and tourism management are headed toward careers that provide limitless options for travel to all corners of the world.
+Those studying degrees or diplomas hospitality management, event management and tourism management are headed toward careers that provide limitless options for travel to all corners of the world.

 2. Spotlight on sustainability

 Look, this one is a no-brainer.
 Many industries are finding new ways to create sustainable and environmentally friendly ways to conduct their business.
 Guests and patrons are now expecting to see these changes.
 From the removal of plastic straws in restaurants & bars to room lighting that switches off automatically when leaving – sustainability is without a doubt the hottest trend in 2019.